Nov 1, 2022

 npx jscpd --pattern "src/**/*.js" --min-tokens 15 --min-lines 5

-• --min-tokens or -k is the minimum number of token repetitions.
+--patternor-pallows us to target only the files corresponding to a given pattern.
+Here we will target all javascript files in thesrcfolder.--min-tokensor-kis the minimum number of token repetitions.
 A token is the equivalent of a word.
-Here, an extract of code will only be detected as duplicated if it has 15 or more identical tokens.
+Here, an extract of code will only be detected as duplicated if it has 15 or more identical tokens.--min-linesor-lis the minimum number of lines of code to detect.
+Here, an extract of code will be detected as duplicated only from 15 identical lines.